streamlit/streamlit/docs/index.md

 [Streamlit](https://streamlit.io/) is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
 In just a few minutes you can build and deploy powerful data apps - so let's get started!

-1. Make sure that you have [Python 3.6 - Python 3.8](https://www.python.org/downloads/release/python-386/) installed.
+1. Make sure that you have [Python 3.6+](https://www.python.org/downloads/) installed.
 2. Install Streamlit using [PIP](https://pip.pypa.io/en/stable/installing/) and run the 'hello world' app:

    ```shell